JLObjectType

 jlAbout: % -> Void

-jlAbout(obj) displays JL informations about obj if you have About.jl installed in JL.
-In the JL interpreter enter in the package management mode with ‘]’ and issue: pkg> add “https://github.com/tecosaur/About.jl"
+jlAbout(obj) displays Julia informations about obj if you have About.jl installed in Julia.
+In the Julia interpreter, enter in the package management mode with ‘]’, and issue: pkg> add “https://github.com/tecosaur/About.jl"

 jlApply(func, obj1, obj2) applies the function func with obj1 and obj2 as parameters and returns the result as a FriCAS JLObject.
 For example (equivalent to map(cos, v)): example{v:=urand01(5)$JLVector(JLFloat)} example{jlApply(“map”, “cos”, coerce v)}